alaraayan/project-3-server/README.md

 ```

 ## Wins
 This project for me was filled with many wins.
-We put a lot of effort in the user experience of this project, whether it was using icons wherever possible, having clear error messages or automatically logging in a user after registration.
+We put a lot of effort into the user experience of this project, whether it was using icons wherever possible, having clear error messages or automatically logging in a user after registration.
 As users of the internet we all had good and bad experiences with websites and we worked hard to make sure that's not the case with Moodflix.
 We wanted it to be enjoyable to use and I believe we have achieved that.

 As a user I don't like it when I'm not logged in after registering and wanted to make sure that's not the case for Moodflix.